 1. Check eligibility, and register for the Media Internship course.

 So you want to get out there, make connections, and gain experience?
 We like your energy!
 But first, you must be eligible.
-See eligibility requirements below.
-Once you have decided that you are eligible and would like to intern for credit, UGFTV students should register for FMTV-UT 1037.001 (Media Internship).
-Not an FMTV student?
-See questions below for course codes.
+Unsure of whether you're eligible?
+Scroll down to the FAQ titled "Am I Eligible to Intern for Credit?" for more information.
+Once you have decided that you are eligible, go ahead and enroll!
+See "How do I register for the course?" for exact course codes.

 The course is variable credit, meaning you can register for a certain number of credits based on how many hours per week you work.
-Please refer to the hours/credits chart down below on this page for more detailed information.
+See "How many credits will I earn for my internship?" below for information on how to calculate credits.
 You cannot earn more than 6 credits per semester, and only 24 credits total towards your degree.

 You may register for fewer credits than the number of hours you expect to work, but you must always work at least the total number of hours required.
 Don't worry; you can adjust your credit load during the semester.
 See more details below.

-Course information is posted on the course site on NYU Classes.
+Course information is posted on the course site on NYU Brightspace, which you can find through NYU Home.
 Please be sure to check or forward your NYU email, as all course information will be sent to NYU email addresses ONLY!

 3. Research internships.